marcelkohl/spell-checker-improved/README.md

   - add more than one language to the translators
   - :heavy_check_mark: improve checker marker performance
   - create list of editable file types on settings of every plugin;
+  - add shortcut to auto correct selected word with the first suggestion from spellchecker (to avoid navigate into the menu)